VU-Cog-Sci/retino_HCP/.ipynb_checkpoints/README-checkpoint.md

 - each ROI masks are and saved in hdf5 files using post_pp_roi.py
 - roi plots for Vision and DMM rois are plotted with bokeh using roi_plots.py

-- summary statistics per participants are extracted in extract_sum.py
+- Compute summary statistics per participants using extract_sum.py
 - polar angle progression over ANG using polar_prog.py